momentohq/client-sdk-javascript/examples/nodejs/rate-limiter/README.md

 ## Getting started

 We provide a `MomentoRateLimiter` class that uses Momento's `increment` and `updateTTL` [APIs](https://docs.momentohq.com/cache/develop/api-reference) to achieve rate-limiting.
-Incorporating the `MomentoRateLimiter` class into your application is a straightforward process, facilitated by Momento.
+Incorporating the `MomentoRateLimiter` class into your application is a straightforward process.
 Begin by setting up a Momento cache client, then link it to the rate-limiter, specifying the user-specific limits.
 This rate-limiter operates with minute-level precision, meaning that the defined limits will be enforced on a per-minute basis for each user or entity.

 To get started with the rate-limiter:
 - You will need a Momento API key.
 You can obtain one from the [Momento Console](https://console.gomomento.com).
 - You will need to create a cache called `rate-limiter` from the console as well!

 Once you have the key and the cache created, you can begin integration!
-Remember to store your token in an environment variable named `MOMENTO_API_KEY`.
+Remember to store your API key in an environment variable named `MOMENTO_API_KEY`.

 ```typescript
 const momento = await CacheClient.create({